-The Route: The trail runs 212 miles along US Highway 12 across Southwest Michigan from New Buffalo to Detroit.
-You'll find a detailed map online a few days prior to the sale.
+The trail runs 212 miles along US Highway 12 across Southwest Michigan from New Buffalo to Detroit.
+You'll find a detailed map online a few days before the sale.

-Dates and Times: The event is held annually during the second weekend of August, from Friday through Sunday.
+The event is held annually during the second weekend of August, from Friday through Sunday.
 Opening and closing times vary by the seller but plan to start early each day.
-In 2018, sale dates are Friday, August 10 to Sunday, August 12, 2018.
+In 2019, sale dates are Friday, August 9 to Sunday, August 11, 2019.

 These tips will help you get the most out of your time on the trail.
 Remember that garage sales are about more than shopping: they're also a great way to connect with locals, explore America's byways, and practice your haggling skills.